Form I-9 Policy

 |Policy Contacts||Human Resources|

 The United States Citizenship and Immigration Services (USCIS) requires employees to provide identification and proof of their authorization to work in the United States via the Form I-9.
-This Policy governs the completion, filing, retention, and disposal of the University of San Francisco (USF) Forms I-9 for all employees who work at the hilltop campus, downtown campus, or other branch campus locations.
+This Policy governs the completion, filing, retention, and disposal of the University of San Francisco (USF) Forms I-9 for all employees who work at the hilltop campus, downtown campus, or other additional campuses or locations.
 The Form I-9 for Remote Hires Policy should be referenced for employees who are unable to complete a Form I-9 at the aforementioned locations.

-For more information about the detailed procedures regarding the implementation of this Policy, please contact Human Resources at email@example.com for more information.
+For more information about the detailed procedures regarding the implementation of this Policy, please contact Human Resources at email@example.com.

 Throughout the entirety of this Policy, “employees” refers to faculty and staff only, not student employees, unless otherwise noted.
 Human Resources processes and maintains Forms I-9 for faculty and staff; Student Employment processes and maintains Forms I-9 for student employees.